vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key3: 497f8d2a8a
 *** =xp3: 20
 *** =instructions3
-Get the average film duration in hours for all films, aliased as `avg_duration_hours`.
+Get the average duration in hours for all films, aliased as `avg_duration_hours`.

 *** =solution3
 ```{sql}